 - In 2008, BC Hydro was awarded a Silver rating with the Canadian Council of Aboriginal Businesses' Progressive Aboriginal Relations Program for its Aboriginal relationship building program.
 For more information, see www.ccab.com. - On November 27, 2008, the Province and BC Hydro signed an agreement with the Kwadacha First Nation to address the impact of flooding caused from the creation and operation of the W.A.C.
-Bennett Dam and Williston Reservoir in Northern B.C.
-For more information, see www.bchydro.com/news/articles/press\releases/2008/ agreement\resolves\historic\injustice.html. - BC Hydro's Aboriginal Education and Employment Strategy includes a 10-year commitment to double the number of Aboriginal employees.
-Last year, BC Hydro added 28 new Aboriginal employees or trainees to our workforce. - In 2007, BC Hydro established the Aboriginal Key Account Management Sector to enhance our customer service and to work with First Nations to enhance energy-efficiency opportunities.
+Bennett Dam and Williston Reservoir in Northern B.C. - On June 30, 2009, members of the Tsay Keh Dene First Nation ratified an agreement with BC Hydro that acknowledges the impact of the creation and operation of the W.A.C.
+Bennett Dam and Williston Reservoir.
+The agreement includes compensation for losses suffered by the community which will help meet the Tsay Keh Dene's future economic and social needs. - BC Hydro's Aboriginal Education and Employment Strategy includes a 10-year commitment to double the number of Aboriginal employees.
+Last fiscal year, BC Hydro added 26 new Aboriginal employees or trainees to our workforce. - In 2007, BC Hydro established the Aboriginal Key Account Management Sector to enhance our customer service and to work with First Nations to enhance energy-efficiency opportunities. - In February 2009, the B.C.
+Court of Appeal provided greater clarity around the role of the BCUC in assessing the adequacy of First Nations consultation.
+We will continue to work to ensure that the honour of the Crown, including the duty to consult with First Nations, is upheld.